Pope Francis Tells Abusive Priests And Bishops To Turn Themselves In

 As cardinals and other church luminaries listened in the Vatican's ornate Clementine Hall on Friday, Francis also compared priests who break their vows to Judas Iscariot, the disciple who betrayed Jesus Christ.

-Francis told them that Judas "will always be present in the Church," since he represents an element of human weakness.
+Francis told them that Judas "will always be present in the church," since he represents an element of human weakness.

-From Rome, NPR's Sylvia Poggioli reports that the pope made the remarks as he "spoke of the scandals that have undermined his papacy – it started with his own mishandling of the scandal in Chile and ended with U.S. prosecutors uncovering decades of cover-ups in the American Catholic Church."
+From Rome, NPR's Sylvia Poggioli reports that the pope "spoke of the scandals that have undermined his papacy – it started with his own mishandling of the scandal in Chile and ended with U.S. prosecutors uncovering decades of cover-ups in the American Catholic Church."

-While he admitted that the Vatican has made serious mistakes, Francis told the gathering, "The sins and crimes of consecrated persons are further tainted by infidelity and shame; they disfigure the countenance of the Church and undermine her credibility."
+While acknowledging that the Vatican has made serious mistakes, Francis told the gathering, "The sins and crimes of consecrated persons are further tainted by infidelity and shame; they disfigure the countenance of the church and undermine her credibility."

-The Church, Francis said, "will spare no effort to do all that is necessary to bring to justice whosoever has committed such crimes."
+The church, Francis said, "will spare no effort to do all that is necessary to bring to justice whosoever has committed such crimes."

-The pope Francis also emphasized the importance of the February meeting of bishops to discuss how to protect minors, saying it will bring a chance to rid the institution of the "scourge" of sexual abuse and rape.
+The pope also emphasized the importance of a meeting of bishops in February 2019 to discuss how to protect minors, saying it will bring a chance to rid the institution of the "scourge" of sexual abuse and rape.

 Speaking to the Roman Curia — the cardinals and others who make up the Catholic Church's central government — the pope also gave " heartfelt thanks" to the media for exposing the abuse that has taken place for decades within the church, mentioning journalists "who were honest and objective and sought to unmask these predators and to make their victims' voices heard."

-Rejecting the opinion voiced by some church members who say the media has unduly focused on sexual abuse by priests, the pope added, "The greater scandal in this matter is that of cloaking the truth."
+Francis also seemed to reject the opinion voiced by some in the church who say the media has unduly focused on sexual abuse by priests.
+"The greater scandal in this matter is that of cloaking the truth," he said.

-At the televised event, cameras panned over the cardinals as they listened to the pope connect ancient ideas of betrayal in Christianity — Judas, along with Saint Augustine's allegory of good seeds and weeds — to the current state of the Roman Catholic Church.
+At the televised event, cameras panned over the cardinals as they listened to the pope connect symbols and ideas of betrayal in Christianity — Judas, along with St. Augustine's allegory of good seeds and weeds — to the current state of the Roman Catholic Church.

-"Do you perhaps believe, brethren, that weeds cannot spring up even on the thrones of bishops?" the pope asked, quoting Saint Augustine.
+"Do you perhaps believe, brethren, that weeds cannot spring up even on the thrones of bishops?" the pope asked, quoting St. Augustine.

 Referring to Satan, Francis said, "the Tempter, the Great Accuser, is the one who brings division, sows discord, insinuates enmity, persuades God's children and causes them to doubt."

 "In reality, in reality," Francis said, looking up at his audience in a break from his prepared speech.
-He then added, "Behind these sowers of weeds, we always find the thirty pieces of silver."
+He then added, "Behind these sowers of weeds, we always find the 30 pieces of silver."

 At another point in his speech, Francis referred to the Bible's King David — one of "the Lord's anointed" who the pope said committed sins of "sexual abuse, abuse of power and abuse of conscience" before finally repenting.

-"Today too, there are many Davids who, without batting an eye, enter into the web of corruption and betray God, his commandments, their own vocation, the Church, the people of God and the trust of little ones and their families," the pope said.
+"Today, too, there are many Davids who, without batting an eye, enter into the web of corruption and betray God, his commandments, their own vocation, the church, the people of God and the trust of little ones and their families," the pope said.

-The Church will become stronger as it emerges from the scandals, Francis promised, citing Romans 13:12: "The night is far gone, the day is near.
+The church will become stronger as it emerges from the scandals, Francis promised, citing Romans 13:12: "The night is far gone, the day is near.
 Let us then lay aside the works of darkness and put on the armor of light."

 The Christmas speech came days after the pope accepted the resignation of Los Angeles Auxiliary Bishop Alexander Salazar, who was accused of abusing a minor while he was a priest in Pasadena in the 1990s.